kirpatrick/dallas-restaurant-analysis/README.md

 | 71-85             | Needs improvement |
 | <= 70             | poor              |

+### Team Members
+Austin Potts, Kirpatrick Dorsey, Sean Kendrick Del Alcazar, Shane Gatenby, Stephanie Smith

 ## Null-Hypothesis
 If a Dallas restaurant has a poor health inspection (<70) score in 2019, that restaurant will not have a low customer rating on Google or Yelp.

+## Alternate Hypothesis
+If a Dallas restaurant has a poor health inspection score  (<70), that restaurant will also have a low customer rating on Google or Yelp.

 ## Solution
 1. Acquire the following API Keys: